Frequently Asked Questions

 Absolutely.
 Just enter any date of birth — your own or someone else's.
 The tool simply needs a birth date to calculate from today's date.

-The HTML date input supports dates as far back as 100+ years, making it suitable for genealogy research or historical records, not just everyday use.
+The date input supports dates going back 100+ years, so it works for genealogy and historical records, not just everyday use.

 Timezone Converter